The Alliance for Children in Care and Care Leavers is a coalition of organisations that work to support children in care and care leavers.

-Vicki Swain, Campaigns Manager at The Fostering Network (email@example.com)
+Vicki Swain, Head of Policy and Campaigns at The Fostering Network (email@example.com)

 Vicki has worked in policy and campaigns in the charity sector for over 17 years and has represented The Fostering Network on the Alliance since 2011.

-Kate Lawson, Policy Manager at The Fostering Network (firstname.lastname@example.org)
+Kate Lawson, Director of External Relations at The Fostering Network (firstname.lastname@example.org)

 Kate has been a member of the Alliance for a number of years, her background is in policy and she has worked in both the voluntary and public sectors.

 Ben Twomey, Head of Policy and Research at NYAS (National Youth Advocacy Service) (email@example.com)

 Ben has held regional and national roles in both the voluntary and public sector, and leads NYAS’ campaigning, research and policy programme across England and Wales.